 Queen Elizabeth II's funeral cost UK government $200 million

-LONDON (AP) — Queen Elizabeth II's funeral and lying-in-state last year cost Britain's government an estimated 162 million pounds (around $200 million), the treasury said Thursday.
+LONDON (AP) — Queen Elizabeth II's funeral and lying-in-state last year cost Britain's government an estimated 162 million pounds (around $200 million), the treasury revealed Thursday.

 The state funeral for the late monarch, held on Sept.
 19, was the first in the U.K. since that of former Prime Minister Winston Churchill in 1965.

-The occasion, attended by world leaders and dignitaries, followed 10 days of national mourning after the queen died on Sept.
+The occasion, attended by world leaders and dignitaries, followed 10 days of national mourning after the queen died at age 96 on Sept.
 8 after 70 years on the throne.

-Hundreds of thousands of people were drawn to Westminster Abbey to see the United Kingdom's longest-serving monarch lying in state.
+Hundreds of thousands of people were drawn to London's Westminster Hall to see the United Kingdom's longest-serving monarch lying in state.

 The costs were published Thursday as part of a written statement to Parliament.

-Note: This story has been corrected to show that the queen’s lying-in-state was at Westminster Hall, not Westminster Abbey.